 III.
 Users assume all liability for equipment or other valuables involved in the use of the room.
 Rooms must be left in a clean and orderly condition.

 IV.
 Non-UND use of library space must be approved by Library Administration and the Office of Safety.
 A Special Event form may need to be submitted.
 For more information see the Safety Office policies and forms.

-There are three types of rooms:
+There are four types of rooms in the Library:

 1. Meeting Rooms

-There are two meeting rooms available:
+There are three meeting rooms available:

-- Library Conference Room (217D)
+- Library Administration Conference Room (217D)

 - East Asian Rooms-Room (405-406)